PDS Logo, the Tree of Life

 • “I have to handle everything on my own.”

-Understanding this difference, between his intention and your experience, can be very important later when you start healing.
+Understanding this difference between his intention and your experience with this unstable relationship can be very important later when you start healing.

 The Fearful Avoidant Father

-While dismissive avoidant fathers shut their feelings down, Fearful Avoidant fathers often feel a lot but don’t know how to manage it.
+While with a dismissive avoidant attachment style shut their feelings down, Fearful Avoidant fathers often feel a lot but don’t know how to manage it.
 Their own childhoods may have been full of chaos, ups and downs, or fear.
 They carry this into their role as a parent.

 Here’s the emotional picture: